ETay203/berlin_slides/README.md

 # berlin_slides

-Slides from talks given at WiMLDS berlin chapter events
+With permission from our amazing speakers, this repository contains the slides from talks given at WiMLDS berlin chapter events.